EfanMutembo/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
 ### Poject Summary: Sentiment Analysis of Bitcoin Tweets and Price Visualization

 This project focuses on analyzing the sentiment of tweets related to Bitcoin (BTC) and visualizing its price movement.

-The project utilizes the Twitter API and Cryptocompare API to collect relevant data and perform sentiment analysis.
-The following steps are involved in the project:
+#### The following steps are involved in the project:

 1. Authentication to Twitter: The code authenticates to Twitter using Tweepy and sets up the client with the provided bearer token.